evaegelyng/MetaBarFlow/README.md

   `gwf status`

 #### By adding the name of a specific target after the above command, you can see the status of this target.
+E.g:

+ `gwf status demultiplex*`

 #### As the function splitting your fasta file of OTUs before BLASTing may output a smaller number of files than the 99 files specified (it seems the software has certain thresholds for the number of sequences that can go in each file), double-check in the .stderr log file that the number of sequences of the separate files add up to the total sequence number.
+Note that a hidden folder named ".gwf/logs" is where you will find your log files.

 #### Increase no. of cores, memory requirements and/or time limits if needed, or decrease if you need less resources.
 You can check your realized resource use for a target using the package gwf-utilization: